flox/pkgdb/README.md

 ...<SNIP>...
 ```

+#### `pkdb get`

+The `pkgdb get {db,done,flake,id,path}` subcommands expose a handful of special
+queries for package databases that may be useful for simple scripts.
+These don't have queries for package metadata, `sqlite3` is recommended for
+these types of queries.

+Subcommands:
+- `pkgdb get db`    Get absolute path to Package DB for a flake
+- `pkgdb get done`  Check to see if an attrset and its children has been scraped
+- `pkgdb get flake` Get flake metadata from Package DB
+- `pkgdb get id`    Lookup an attribute set or package row `id`
+- `pkgdb get path`  Lookup an (AttrSets|Packages).id attribute path

 ### Schema

-The data is represented in a tree format matching the attrPath structure.
+The data is represented in a tree format matching the `attrPath` structure.
-The two entities are AttrSets (branches) and Packages (leaves).
-Packages and AttrSets each have a parentId, which is always found in AttrSets.
+The two entities are `AttrSets` (branches) and Packages (leaves).
+Packages and `AttrSets` each have a `parentId`, which is always found
+in `AttrSets`.
+`AttrSets.done` (boolean) indicates that an attribute set and all of its
+children, have been _fully scraped_ and do not need to be reprocessed.

-Descriptions are de-duplicated (for instance between two packages for separate architectures) by a Descriptions table.
+Descriptions are de-duplicated (for instance between two packages for separate
+architectures) by a `Descriptions` table.

-`DbVersions` and `LockedFlake` tables store metadata about the version of `pkgdb` that generated the database and the flake which was scraped.
+`DbVersions` and `LockedFlake` tables store metadata about the version of
+`pkgdb` that generated the database and the flake which was scraped.

 #### Details

-If they are defined explicitly, `pname` and `version` will be read from the corresponding attributes.
+If they are defined explicitly, `pname` and `version` will be read from the
+corresponding attributes.
 Otherwise, they will be parsed from the `name`.
 If `version` can be converted to a semver, it will be.

 Note that the `attrName` for a package is the actual name in the tree.
-Therefore, for catalogs the `attrName` will be the package version, not the name.
+Therefore, for catalogs the `attrName` will be the package version, not
+the name.

-If `outputsToInstall` is not defined, it will be the set of `outputs` up to and including `"out"`.
+If `outputsToInstall` is not defined, it will be the set of `outputs` up to and
+including `"out"`.

 ```mermaid
 erDiagram